Skip to main content

 If You Prefer Full Ownership

-1. Follow the setup steps in this guide to create your own account.
+1. Follow the setup steps in this guide to create your account.

 2. Add us (your Blessed Arc Media contact) as a user with Full permissions.